VikingRobotics580/C-Style-Guide/StyleGuide.md

 This document details the coding styles that will be enforced throughout the year on all programming projects that pertain to Robotics.
 The rules are here to enforce a standard, and are meant to make things consistent so as to not confuse any future programmers.
 For any suggestions for changes to be made, either discuss it with the current head programmer(s) or, should they not be available, send them an email containing both what change you think should be made and why.

+In order to link to an anchor, make sure you are viewing this in [Github through Web Browser](https://github.com/VikingRobotics580/C-Style-Guide/blob/master/StyleGuide.md), hover over a header, click the link icon next to it, and copy the URL.
+If you know what an anchor is and plan to use one, you probably didn't need that thorough explanation.

 The current programming heads are:
 Joseph Conlon Meek: `meekj@campbellhall.org`
 Tyler Robbins:      `robbint@campbellhall.org`